 – Wipes that do not break down and accumulate in sewer pipes

-– Hygiene products like sanitary pads, dental floss, etc.
+– Hygiene products like sanitary pads, dental floss, etc. - Tree Roots

-Roots from nearby trees will inevitably expand and often grow into sewer lines, perforating them and causing your sewers to not drain properly.
+Roots from nearby trees will inevitably expand and often grow into sewer lines, perforating them and causing your sewers to not drain properly. - Heavy Rain

 Every sewer line has a draining capacity that it can handle.
 However, when rainwater is so heavy that sewage pipes can no longer keep up, sewer backups will happen.